 The Austin FX4 of 1958, built for Austin by Carbodies of Coventry was the most significant and most recognisable London taxi of all time.
 It would last in service for 39 years, until replaced by the TX Series in 1997.
 Its only alternative during the 1960s and early 1970s was the Winchester, which sold in minuscule numbers.

 Carbodies became the official maker of the FX4 in 1982.
 In 1987 the company became London Taxis International (LTI).
-The FX4 was challenged only by the Metrocab of 1987, but sales of this GRP-bodied cab were modest compared to the FX4, the availability, sales and service of which were solidly underpinned by Mann and Overton.
+The FX4 was challenged in that year by the Metrocab, but sales of this GRP-bodied cab were modest compared to the FX4, the availability, sales and service of which were solidly underpinned by Mann and Overton.

 The 1990s and beyond

 In 1997, LTI replaced the FX4 with the TX1.
 Its successive models, the TXII and TX4 ran until 2017.
-All the while, the licensing authority, Transport for London required ever stronger exhaust emission controls, which demanded cleaner engines.
-TfL put in place a regulation requiring all newly licensed taxis in London to be zero-emission capable by 2017.
-LTI was been acquired by Chinese auto maker Geely in 2012 and for the new regulations, introduced a range-extended electric taxi, the TXE.
+All the while, the licensing authority, Transport for London (TfL) required ever stronger exhaust emission controls, leading to a regulation requiring all newly licensed taxis in London to be zero-emission capable by 2017.
+LTI was acquired by Chinese auto maker Geely in 2012 and for the new regulations, introduced a range-extended electric taxi, the TXE.
 A second new electric taxi, based on the Nissan NV200 van appeared in 2019.